- Classy, simple design

 A final little hardware improvement, the Moto X also has superior, tighter vibration feedback motors.
 That the Moto X and Moto G are brothers is unmistakable, but those claiming the Moto X is merely a Moto G with some upgraded insides are wrong.
 It’s at least five per cent classier.
 And it has the 4G and NFC connections missing from that budget phone.

-Motorola Moto X – ConnectivityThe Moto X comes with either 16GB or 32GB of internal memory and, like many top-end Androids, there’s so memory card slot to let you add to it.
-Its USB port is MHL-compatible, though, letting you plug the phone directly into a TV if you have the right adapter.
-One does not come included but they are available for as little as £10 online.
+Motorola Moto X – ConnectivityThe Moto X comes with either 16GB or 32GB of internal memory and, like many top-end Androids, there’s no memory card slot to let you add storage.
+Its USB port is MHL-compatible, though, enabling you to plug the phone directly into a TV if you have the right adapter.
+One isn't included, but they are available for as little as £10 online.

 Latest Deals From Ebay